yesobo/NodeRESTwithExpress-SequelizeMySql/README.md

 ----------------
 API
 ===
--GET api/patterns: get all the patterns as JSON
+- GET api/patterns: get all the patterns as JSON
--GET api/patterns/count: get the number of patterns as text -GET api/patterns/{id}: get pattern by id as JSON -POST api/patterns: insert new pattern
+- GET api/patterns/count: get the number of patterns as text
+- GET api/patterns/{id}: get pattern by id as JSON
+- POST api/patterns: insert new pattern